-BE IT RESOLVED THAT the Corporation's RSU Plan dated October 17, 2018 as amended by the Board on August 25, 2022, be and is hereby ratified, confirmed and approved, together with any amendments or additional provisions as the directors of the Corporation may deem necessary or advisable, provided that such amendments are not inconsistent with the policies of the TSX Venture Exchange.
+BE IT RESOLVED THAT the Corporation's RSU Plan dated October 17, 2018, as amended, be and is hereby ratified, confirmed and approved, together with any amendments or additional provisions as the directors of the Corporation may deem necessary or advisable, provided that such amendments are not inconsistent with the policies of the TSX Venture Exchange.

-As of the date of this Circular, a total of 1,844,780 RSUs have been issued to directors, officers, employees and consultants of the Corporation and remain outstanding.
-As at the date hereof, the number of Common Shares remaining available for issuance under the RSU Plan is 3,353,004, being 10% of the total number of issued and outstanding Common Shares, less the number of Options and RSUs outstanding.
+As of the date of this Circular, a total of 3,761,956 RSUs have been issued to directors, officers, employees and consultants of the Corporation and remain outstanding.
+As at the date hereof, the number of Common Shares remaining available for issuance under the RSU Plan and the Option Plan is an aggregate of 4,985,025, being 10% of the total number of issued and outstanding Common Shares, less the number of Options and RSUs outstanding.

-7. Other Matters
+6. Other Matters